ZacBlanco/cloud-ksvd/docs/README.md

 ## Viewing Documentation

-After running the commands above, you can
+After running the commands above, you can navigate to `build/index.html` to view the documentation.